 What It Is

 It doesn't transfer ownership by itself.
 It creates a public record that establishes who the heirs are and supports future title opinions.
+Oil and gas companies often need to know exactly who owns the mineral interests before making payments or signing leases.

 When You Need One